irlgabriel/facebook-odin/README.md

 - Authentication with Devise gem!
 - Users can create/edit/delete Posts!
 - Comments!
-- Photo profiles with amazon s3 storage!
+- Profile photo and cover photo with amazon s3 storage!
 - Responsive feed page!
 - You can edit posts/comments directly on the feed page!
 - You can now Like Posts and Comments!